-Title: | Draw Venn Diagram by 'ggplot2' |
+| Title: | Draw Venn Diagram by 'ggplot2' |

-Authors: | Linlin Yan [aut, cre] |
+| Authors: | Linlin Yan [aut, cre] |

-Maintainer: | Linlin Yan <[email protected]> |
+| Maintainer: | Linlin Yan <[email protected]> |

-License: | MIT + file LICENSE |
+| License: | MIT + file LICENSE |

-Version: | 0.1.16 |
+| Version: | 0.1.19 |

-Built: | 2025-03-05 02:46:12 UTC |
+| Built: | 2026-05-15 09:48:25 UTC |

-Source: | https://github.com/yanlinlin82/ggvenn |
+| Source: | https://github.com/yanlinlin82/ggvenn |

-Utility function for data type conversion.
+Utility functions for data type conversion between data.frame and list.

-data_frame_to_list(x)
+data_frame_to_list(x) list_to_data_frame(x)data_frame_to_list(x) list_to_data_frame(x)

 x |

-A data.frame with logical columns representing sets. |
+A data.frame with logical columns representing sets, or a list of sets. |

-A list of sets.
+A list of sets or a data.frame with logical columns representing sets.

 Plot venn diagram as a ggplot layer object.
 It supports only data frame as input.

-geom_venn( mapping = NULL, data = NULL, stat = "identity", position = "identity", ..., set_names = NULL, show_set_totals = "none", show_stats = "cp", show_percentage = deprecated(), digits = 1, label_sep = ",", count_column = NULL, show_outside = c("auto", "none", "always"), auto_scale = FALSE, fill_color = c("blue", "yellow", "green", "red"), fill_alpha = 0.5, stroke_color = "black", stroke_alpha = 1, stroke_size = 1, stroke_linetype = "solid", set_name_color = "black", set_name_size = 6, text_color = "black", text_size = 4 )
+geom_venn( mapping = NULL, data = NULL, stat = "identity", position = "identity", ..., set_names = NULL, element_column = NULL, show_elements = FALSE, show_set_totals = "none", show_stats = c("cp", "c", "p"), show_counts = TRUE, show_percentage = TRUE, digits = 1, label_sep = ",", count_column = NULL, show_outside = c("auto", "none", "always"), auto_scale = FALSE, fill_color = default_color_list, fill_alpha = 0.5, stroke_color = "black", stroke_alpha = 1, stroke_size = 1, stroke_linetype = "solid", set_name_color = "black", set_name_size = 6, text_color = "black", text_size = 4, comma_sep = FALSE, padding = 0.2, max_elements = 6, text_truncate = TRUE )geom_venn( mapping = NULL, data = NULL, stat = "identity", position = "identity", ..., set_names = NULL, element_column = NULL, show_elements = FALSE, show_set_totals = "none", show_stats = c("cp", "c", "p"), show_counts = TRUE, show_percentage = TRUE, digits = 1, label_sep = ",", count_column = NULL, show_outside = c("auto", "none", "always"), auto_scale = FALSE, fill_color = default_color_list, fill_alpha = 0.5, stroke_color = "black", stroke_alpha = 1, stroke_size = 1, stroke_linetype = "solid", set_name_color = "black", set_name_size = 6, text_color = "black", text_size = 4, comma_sep = FALSE, padding = 0.2, max_elements = 6, text_truncate = TRUE )

 mapping |